microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 # Examples
-The example below shows how the new APIs can be used to control where to place a CommandBarFlyoutCommandBar's secondary commands Popup, and how to respond to where the Popup was placed.
+The example below shows how the new APIs can be used to control where to place a CommandBarFlyoutCommandBar's secondary commands Popup, and how to respond to the event raised when XAML places the Popup.

 ```xml
 <!-- Part of the CommandBarFlyoutCommandBar's default template -->